 - Membership – designed to give the student experience conducting first-hand research with international businesses, foundations, and individuals to determine potential sources for support or affiliation with our organization.

 - Data Analytics – designed to give students real-world experience in utilizing a variety of techniques to interpret data and identify growth opportunities in membership, funding, and community involvement through analysis of data and trends.

 - Marketing – designed to give the student a high level of responsibility and exposure to local media sources in a professional, intercultural environment.

 Internship Details and Timeline

-Our unpaid internships are approximately 15 hours per week, between 10 AM and 5 PM, Monday through Friday.
-Internships are available during the following times.
+Our unpaid internships are approximately 15 hours per week, between 10 AM and 5 PM, Monday through Friday for a minimum of 6 months.
+Resumes are accepted and Internships are available year-round.

 Email your resume and internship interest to firstname.lastname@example.org to apply.